Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Army Stats and Trends

+- Army has played seven games, with three wins against the spread.

-- The Black Knights have covered the spread twice this season when underdogs by 2.5 points or more (in three chances).
+- The Black Knights have been underdogs by 2.5 points or more three times this season and have covered the spread twice.

-- Army's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Army has eclipsed the over/under in 57.1% of its opportunities this year (four times in seven games with a set point total).

-- When Army puts up more than 16.8 points, it is 2-3 against the spread and 4-1 overall.
+- Army is 2-3 against the spread and 4-1 overall when the team puts up more than 16.8 points.

-- This season the Black Knights have six turnovers, five fewer than the Falcons have takeaways (11).
+- The Black Knights have six giveaways this season, while the Falcons have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.